+d. offering services in accordance with letters a-c: a non-recurring fee of 40 francs on conclusion of the contract; changing between the services offered must be free of charge;

-- d. public telephony service with three numbers (Art.
+- e. national connections as part of public telephony service (Art.
 15 para.
-1 let. b): in addition to the amount under letter a or c: 16.55 francs per month; - e. offering services in accordance with letters a-d: a non-recurring fee of 40 francs on conclusion of the contract and on changing between the services offered at the customer's request; - f. national connections as part of public telephony service (Art.
+1 let. a) to fixed-network connections charged according to the number of seconds and rounded up to the next 10 cents: 7.5 cents per minute; - f. use of the transcription service (Art.
 15 para.
-1 let. a and b) to fixed-network connections charged according to the number of seconds and rounded up to the next 10 cents: 7.5 cents per minute; - g. use of the transcription service (Art.
-15 para.
-1 let. e no 1), charged according to the number of seconds and rounded up to the next 10 cents: 3.4 cents per minute. - The maximum prices also apply to services that are provided via connections in accordance with Article 18. - The universal service licensee shall report to OFCOM all changes to its tariffs no less than 30 days before they are due to take effect.
+1 let. e no 1), charged according to the number of seconds and rounded up to the next 10 cents: 3.4 cents per minute. - The universal service licensee shall report to OFCOM all changes to its tariffs no less than 30 days before they are due to take effect.